Slatted Floor Barn Storage – A Good Idea?

 Slatted floor barn storage can be a great solution for managing effluent, but it requires careful planning.
 Make sure your design allows for efficient circulation and multiple suction points for a slurry tanker, ensuring your system runs smoothly and effectively.

-Popular in Europe, slatted floor barn storage is often a consideration for farmers looking for an efficient means of collecting effluent while feeding and sheltering their animals.
+Popular in Europe, slatted floor barn storage such as HerdHomes is often a consideration for farmers looking for an efficient means of collecting effluent while feeding and sheltering their animals.
 As with most things, investing in a slatted floor barn with effluent storage can have a lot of benefits if it’s done right.
 If you’re considering slatted floor barn storage read on for some important advice on managing the effluent…

 Slatted floor barn storage would usually consist of a loose housed barn with a clear plastic roof and slatted concrete floor covering an effluent bunker below.
 They can be useful over wet periods, combining a feed pad and off-paddock wintering shelter while taking care of the effluent.
 Rubber matting or straw bedding is often added to enhance animal comfort, and the clear roof allows sunlight in to neutralise bacteria from the effluent.